axibase/axibase-collector-docs/updating-collector.md

 ## Switch User

-Switch to the user under which collector java processes execute.
+Switch to the user under whichCollectorjava processes execute.

 To look up the Axibase Collector installation directory, run: